Generating and using tokens

-If an Administrator has enforced a maximum lifetime for tokens, then the "no expiration" option will not be available and the maximum allowed expiration will correspond to the maximum token lifetime allowed by your organization (enforcing a maximum lifetime for all newly generated tokens is available as part of the Enterprise Edition and above; see Security).
+If an Administrator has enforced a maximum lifetime for tokens, then the "no expiration" option will not be available and the maximum allowed expiration will correspond to the maximum token lifetime allowed by your organization.
+Enforcing a maximum lifetime for all newly generated tokens is available as part of the Enterprise Edition and above; for more information, please see Security.

-Once you click the Generate button, you will see the token value.
-Copy it immediately; once you dismiss the notification you will not be able to retrieve it.
+Once you select Generate, you will see the token value.
+Copy it immediately; when you dismiss the notification, you will not be able to retrieve it.

 Revoking a token

-You can revoke an existing token at User > My Account > Security by clicking the Revoke button next to the token.
+You can revoke an existing token at User > My Account > Security by selecting Revoke next to the token.

-If a token has an expiration, it will no longer be usable after it has expired.
+If a token has an expiration date and is past the expiration, it will no longer be usable.
 The token will still be visible under User > My Account > Security, where you can revoke it like any other token.

 Using a token